DevendraDevadiga/Early-TA/Early-TA-Demo/README.md

 # OP-TEE 3.15 on QEMUv8
 Prebuilt OP-TEE 3.15 Binaries for QEMUv8 and Run x-test

-# How to run OP-TEE on QEMU and run the x-test.

 Refer this article for more information:

 https://bit.ly/3Kh2dRT